jasonzhouu/github-loc-rank/readme.md

 get the lines of code (LOC) of github repositories that are starred by you.

 ## reason why create it
-because I want to join the contribution of some github repository, but I don't want to join a repository that is too big.
-I want to join the repository that is less than 20,000 lines of code.
+because I want to join the contribution of open source repository on github, but I don't want to join a repository that's too large.
+I want to join the repository that is less than 20,000 lines of code, so I need to know the LOC of them.

+But github don't show me the LOC.
+There some browser extensions can show the LOC of github repository.
+But they still can't fill my needs.
+I need to get all repositories that are written in Javascript and LOC < 20,000.
+So I write it by myself.

 ## try it online
 https://jasonzhouu.github.io/github-loc-rank/